SpaceX rocket with unmanned US capsule blasts off for space station

 Either SpaceX or Boeing will have bragging rights as the first private company to launch humans into space on its own rocket, although plans call for rockets built by both companies to carry astronauts into space.

-The launch systems are aimed at ending US reliance on Russian rockets for rides to the US$100 billion orbital research laboratory, which flies about 400 km above Earth, at about US$80 million per ticket.
+The launch systems are aimed at ending US reliance on Russian rockets for rides to the US$100 billion (S$135 billion) orbital research laboratory, which flies about 400 km above Earth, at about US$80 million (S$108 million) per ticket.

 Reuters reported on Feb 21 that SpaceX and Boeing both must address significant design and safety concerns before they can fly humans.